-It is not without reason that Barcelona is one of the most visited cities in Europe.
+It’s not without reason that Barcelona is one of the most visited cities in Europe.

 But even if you venture out of the city a little, there are still so many things to see and the city makes a great base for day trips outside of Barcelona.

-Set on the junction of three rivers and encased in ancient Roman walls, the city currently generates some buzz in the news as the latest filming location of the popular Game of Thrones tv show.
+Set on the junction of three rivers and encased in ancient Roman walls, the city recently generated some buzz in the news as the latest filming location of the popular Game of Thrones TV show.
 And who doesn’t like Game of Thrones?

 Walking along the city’s walls takes you on a complete circuit of Girona and gives you some charming views of the rooftops below.
 The most prominent site is Girona Cathedral built on an ancient religious site which today shows a combination of Gothic and Romanesque architecture.

 The best views can be found from the narrow Gomez and Palanques Vermelles bridges.

-Just an hour south of Barcelona by train await Tarragona’s Roman remains and sweeping sandy beaches which attract many day trippers from the city.
+Just an hour south of Barcelona by train await Tarragona’s Roman remains and sweeping sandy beaches which attract many day-trippers from the city.

 The UNESCO World Heritage Site of Tarraco boasts a wonderful amphitheater overlooking the sea and numerous other fragments of the once bustling Roman city can be found all throughout Tarragona.

 Stepping forward a few thousand years to the 11th century you can say hello to the Tarragona Cathedral!
 For a €5 donation visitors can admire stunning vaulted ceilings, elegant

 Known as the ‘Golden Coast’ Tarragona’s 15km coastline provides sparkling coves, sandy shorelines and blue flagged cleanliness for the sun-seekers among us.
-Ready to spread your beach towel?
+Day trips from Barcelona truly never looked so good before!

-If you need some beach time, the choice is yours!
+If you need some real beach time, the choice is yours!
 Over 17 beaches with fine sand and good water quality are waiting for you.

 Badalona & Montgat Nord Beach

-Spend a day here sampling Anis del Mono at the distillery or checking out the wealth of Roman remains at the Badalona Museum which house the ruins of the ancient city of Baetulo with its elaborate bath houses.
+Spend a day here sampling Anis del Mono at the distillery or checking out the wealth of Roman remains at the Badalona Museum which houses the ruins of the ancient city of Baetulo with its elaborate bath houses.

-Not far from Badalona you will also find Montgat Nord beach which is a nice change from the busy beaches of Barcelona.
+Not far from Badalona, you can also find Montgat Nord beach which is a nice change from the busy beaches of Barcelona.

 Well, speaking of busy, this photo was taken on an exceptionally hot day in Barcelona and the beach was definitely as crowded as elsewhere around the coast!